-Let's see in detail what you can set in the Navigation tab of the Divi theme options.
+Let's take a closer look at what can be set in the Navigation tab of the Divi theme options.

-Know that there is no "good or bad settings", all this is subjective and will vary depending on your web projects and the purpose you want to achieve ...
+Be aware that there are no "good or bad settings", it is all subjective and will vary according to your web projects and the purpose you wish to achieve...

-The options you set in this tab can influence the behavior of your main menu.
-Go here to the complete folder dedicated to the main navigation of Divi.
+The options you set in this tab can influence the behaviour of your main menu.
+Go here to the complete file dedicated to the main navigation of Divi.

-The "Navigation" option screen is composed of 3 sub-tabs: "Pages", "Categories" and "General Settings".
+The "Navigation" option screen consists of 3 sub-tabs: "Pages", "Categories" and "General Settings".

 - The Navigation > Pages sub-tab

 Announcement: this article contains affiliate links that you will easily recognise.
 The classic links are in purple and sponsored links are in pink.

 - Exclude pages: I'm not sure if this option is interesting since to organize your navigation, it's better to go through the options that WordPress offers from the Appearance > Menu tab.
 See here to know how to create a WordPress main menu.

 - Drop-down menus: If this option is deactivated, the sub-pages contained in your main navigation will not be active.
 Only the first level pages will be taken into account.